Old habits by credit card lenders on a comeback spree

 Banks and other financial institutions have begun issuing credit cards to people with poor credit scores.
 And this, not in small numbers!
 Here are some of the startling figures that reveal the fact the credit card companies are back to their old ways.

 The highest issuer of credit cards to people with a poor credit history was Capital One with 22 million cards being given out.
 The second place went to HSB that issues 16 million cards.
-The third and fourth places were occupied by Citigroup and Discover respectively that issued 14 million and 10 million cards each.

 In the current fiscal year, over 2.5 billion consumers will get that important credit card.
 It is estimated that over 17 percent of the people who will be issued credit cards are the ones with bad credit history.